jazzmonger/Leslie-Dual-Motor-Footswitch-Controller/README.md

 Several years ago, I purchased a solid state AC relay module that is controlled with 5VDC signal.
 Clearly I had something in mind at the time, I just didnt know what until now.
 What if I used an ESP8266 and programmed it with ESPHome to enable full control?
 OK...
 But...
 Inductive interference from thre motors like on the 555 circuit?
 I can absolutely mitigate that with debouncing logic on the GPIO's.
 OK let's try it!

-So, I wired it up, and I noticed immediatly the outputs needed to be pulled up to 5v w/ 100 ohm resistors so the solid state relay would trigger.
+So, I wired it up, added a 3.3v to 5v level shifter to the outputs, and I noticed immediatly tha even w/ the level shifter, the outputs needed to be pulled up to 5v w/ 100 ohm resistors so the solid state relay would trigger.
 When the GPIO is low, at 1.2v 100 ohm resistos will have to sink 0.012A.
 0.012A  * 1.2v = 0.012w.
 No problem.

 ok, lets work on the logic.
 Initially I used the "toggle" output function, but then thought what if the 2 outputs (slow motor, fast motor) get out of sync?  they could be both on, or both off.
 So, I opted to explicitily set the speeds:
 ```